Does my cat miss me when I’m not around?

 Everyone knows the expression “man’s best friend”.
 We know that dogs and humans can forge extraordinary bonds.
 And that dogs will often show signs of extreme excitement and joy when reunited with their owners.
 But what about cats?
 When their shows of emotion are less obvious we can find ourselves asking the question – does my cat miss me when I’m not around?

 It’s true, cats are more independent than their canine counterparts and can appear aloof and indifferent to their owner’s affections.
 However, cat owners know that it’s wildly inaccurate to think that kitties and their humans don’t forge deep bonds.
 According to many academic studies, cats are deeply attached to their owners and see them as vitally important caregivers.
-A study by Oregon State University even showed that cats prefer socialising with their owners to food!
+A study by Oregon State University even showed that cats prefer socialising with their owners to eating food!

 Signs that your cat has missed you